rebus-ink/ink-API/models/README.md

 ## Document

-Document models have a `type` property which should be that document's _media type_.
+Document and Note models have a `type` property which should be that document's _media type_.

+## Note

+Currently the DB schema allows for notes that are attached to just a Document with no referenced Publication.
+This may or may not be a problem depending on where we go.